ppone/docs/guides/chasing.md

 2. Send a reminder **5** days **repeating**

 Like the previous example our invoice is due on *September 10th*.
 As with the previous example they will receive a reminder the week before.
 They will receive another reminder on the due date, *September 10th*, if the invoice is still not paid.
 By *September 15th* if they still have not paid then they will receive a late payment reminder, and again every 5 days until the invoice is paid or closed.

+### Automatically send all newly issued invoices

+Given the following schedule:

+1. **When issued**

+Any invoice that is issued in the system will be sent automatically (approximately 1-2 hours after the issue date).
+If an invoice is issued with a date of *September 10th* then it will be sent on that day.